 The University Grants Academy (UGA) supports faculty members from across the campus through the process of writing a significant external grant proposal to fund their research, scholarship, and creative activity (RSCA).
-The UGA is a semester-long developmental experience designed for faculty members to increase their capacity to obtain extramurally funded grants.
+Historically, the UGA has been a semester-long developmental experience designed for faculty members to increase their capacity to obtain extramurally funded grants.
 Since 2022, we have offered the Spring semester UGA and a 10-week accelerated Summer UGA program.

 The Spring and Summer UGA program involves the following:

 - An introductory large-group meeting that involves a mix of presentations and interactive discussions providing grant-getting basics, institutional resources and “Research in a Minute” presentations by participants to facilitate networking among the UGA cohort.

 - Weekly attendance in small-group cohorts led by a dedicated facilitator–an experienced extramurally funded SJSU faculty member–who conducts interactive meetings providing technical expertise, support, resources, and mentoring.

 - Proposal reviews by senior scholars in your specific field and external to SJSU.

 - Individualized coaching and proposal reviews by your facilitator to support the completion and submission of an external grant proposal.

 A final large-group celebration of the UGA program which includes an updated rendition